morganthomas/winning-arguments/winning-arguments.md

 Along the way, I will review, to a shallow extent, the literature on the other approaches that have been developed and which I am not taking.
 This will help me to make my case for the approach I am taking.

-I'm going to start with the problem of solving the Russell paradox.
-The solution to the liar paradox will be conceptually the same, more or less.
-It will be useful for the structure of my argument to look at the Russell paradox first and in much more detail, because set theory is a much clearer, sharper context within which to examine the essential underlying problem behind both of these paradoxes.
+I'm going to start with the Russell paradox.
+It will be useful for the structure of my argument to look at the Russell paradox first and in much more detail than the liar paradox, because set theory is a much clearer, sharper context within which to examine the essential underlying problem behind both of these paradoxes.
 It is also by far the context with which I am more familiar.
+The solution I arrive at for the Russell paradox will carry over more or less identically to the liar paradox, and (as I said before) every other logical paradox I'm aware of.

 ### Conclusions